-One Case: In terms of penalties and disgorgement, FY 2018 saw an increase in the amount of penalties obtained (\$1.439 billion) and a slight decrease in the amount of disgorgement (\$2.506 billion).
+In terms of penalties and disgorgement, FY 2018 saw an increase in the amount of penalties obtained (\$1.439 billion) and a slight decrease in the amount of disgorgement (\$2.506 billion).
 Importantly, the most significant driver of these numbers was the Petrobras settlement, in which the company agreed to pay \$933 million in disgorgement and an \$853 million penalty.
-All but \$85 million of those amounts will be deemed satisfied if Petrobras, within one year, makes payments in the related actions involving the Department of Justice, the class action settlement fund and Brazilian authorities.
-Therefore, backing out all but \$85 million of the Petrobras penalty amount reveals a significantly lower penalty figure for FY 2018 (approximately \$671million) which is dramatically less than the \$1.27 billion for FY 2017 and the \$1.175 billion for FY 2016.
-The significant reduction in the penalty amounts appears largely attributable to the types of cases brought by the Commission, including a decrease in cases against financial institutions and fewer market manipulation and issuer reporting/accounting and auditing actions.
-There may also be an element of change in the approach of the Commissioners to the use of penalties more generally in resolving enforcement actions.
+All but \$85 million of those amounts will be deemed satisfied if Petrobras, within one year, makes payments in the related actions involving the DOJ, a class action settlement fund and Brazilian authorities.
+Therefore, backing out all but \$85 million of the Petrobras penalty amount reveals a significantly lower penalty figure for FY 2018 - approximately \$671 million, which is dramatically less than the \$1.27 billion for FY 2017 and the \$1.175 billion for FY 2016.

+The significant reduction in the penalty amounts appears largely attributable to the types of cases brought by the commission, including a decrease in cases against financial institutions and fewer market manipulation and issuer reporting/accounting and auditing actions.[5]
+There may also be an element of change in the approach of the commissioners to the use of penalties more generally in resolving enforcement actions.
 As for the lower disgorgement number, the Kokesh v.
-SEC decision, in which the Supreme Court held that disgorgement is subject to a fiveyear statute of limitations, was called out as materially impacting the Commission's ability to obtain disgorgement.
-The Commission estimates that the Kokesh decision may result in the Commission foregoing approximately \$900 million in disgorgement.
-The emphasis on returning funds to harmed investors remains a priority for the Commission.
-In FY 2018, the Division distributed \$794 million to harmed investors, down from the \$1.073 billion for FY 2017.
-Of course, such distributions reflect monetary remedies imposed in prior years and distributed through Fair Funds.
+SEC[6] decision, in which the Supreme Court held that disgorgement is subject to a five-year statute of limitations, was called out as materially impacting the commission's ability to obtain disgorgement.
+The commission estimates that the Kokesh decision may result in the commission foregoing approximately \$900 million in disgorgement.
+The emphasis on returning funds to harmed investors remains a priority for the commission.
+In FY 2018, the division distributed \$794 million to harmed investors, down from the \$1.073 billion for FY 2017.
+Of course, such distributions reflect monetary remedies imposed in prior years and distributed through fair funds.